-I wrote a post a few weeks ago answering the often asked question “how long will my seeds last?”
+I wrote a post a while ago, answering the often asked question “how long will my seeds last?”
 One of the prime considerations for seed longevity is how they’re stored.
 Seeds are living organisms (albeit dormant ones) and as such need to be treated well.

 Most seeds can remain viable for several years if kept in a cool, dry environment – the cooler the better.
 By keeping your seeds in an airtight tin or container in a cool, dry room (or even in the fridge) you’ll increase their storage life.

-It’s never advisable to store seeds in plastic bags which can attract moisture, instead keep them in the foil packets they arrive in or if they’re delivered from your seed supplier in small plastic bags as some of mine were recently, transfer them into brown paper envelopes as soon as they arrive before placing them in a container.
+It’s never advised to store seeds in plastic bags which can attract moisture, instead keep them in the foil packets they arrive in.
+If they’re delivered from your seed supplier in small plastic bags as some of mine have been in the past, transfer them into brown paper envelopes as soon as they arrive before placing them in a container.

 So why make a container and not just throw your seeds into a tin or plastic sandwich box in a muddled heap?

 Apart from the fact that specific seed packs are much easier to find if they’re ‘filed’ and you’re not having to rifle through the tin every time you want to sow something, filing them between monthly divider cards will also help with your sowing plans.

 How to make your sowing life much easier:

 - All you need is a good, rectangular or square airtight tin (biscuit or chocolate tins are perfect) to store your seeds in and some cardboard cut to size with the twelve months of the year marked on them.